ruslanmv/ruslanmv.github.io/_posts/2022-07-06-How-to-predict-Twitter-Sentiment-Analysis.md

     (161, 5)

 # Step 5.
-Labeling the messages
+Labelling the messages

 In this part, we will consider the unimportant messages, that there are not likes, neither retweets or comments.